 To prevent the introduction of foreign diseases, veterinarians employed by government agencies quarantine and inspect animals brought into the country from other countries.
 They supervise shipments of animals, test for the presence of diseases, and manage campaigns to prevent and eradicate many diseases such as tuberculosis, brucellosis and rabies, which threaten animal and human health.

-Veterinarians in research look for better ways to prevent and solve animal and human health problems.
+A veterinarian in research looks for better ways to prevent and solve animal and human health problems.
 Many problems, such as cancer and heart disease, are studied through the use of laboratory animals, which are carefully bred, raised, and maintained under the supervision of veterinarians.

 Veterinarians also work in the area of public health.
 They help to prevent and control animal and human diseases and promote good health.
 As epidemiologists they investigate animal and human disease outbreaks such as food-borne illness, influenza, plague, rabies, AIDS, and encephalitis.
 They evaluate the safety of food processing plants, restaurants, and water supplies.
 Veterinarians in environmental health programs study and evaluate the effects of various pesticides, industrial pollutants, and other contaminants on people as well as on animals.

-The educational requirement for the veterinarian varies with each country.
-Typically, it takes from four years to eight years of education after graduating from high school to obtain a veterinary degree.
+The educational requirements for veterinarians varies with each country.
+Typically, it takes from four to eight years of education after graduating from high school to obtain a veterinary degree.
 The degree granted also varies with each country.
 Some grant the equivalent of a bachelor's degree, while others grant a doctorate degree.
 In the United States, holders of either degree are allowed to practice as a veterinarian if they succeed in passing a national and state board exam.

 In the United States, veterinary schools are frequently state supported institutions.
-Each state's schools might be significantly different than that of another state, depending on the number of positions available, and the number of in-state applicants available.
-Because of this, veterinary school admission can be much more and yet much less competitive than other states.
-Ratio of applications to students accepted varies tremendously between each school, mostly due to the variation in the schools residency requirement.
+Each state's schools might be significantly different than that of another state, depending on the number of positions available, and the number of in-state applicants.
+Because of this, veterinary school admissions can vary in competitiveness.
+Ratio of applications to students accepted varies tremendously between each school, mostly due to the variation in the school's residency requirement.
 Options are available for students to apply to overseas schools, but graduates are often not regarded as highly if post-graduate training is desired.
-Entry into veterinary school in the Graduate Record Exam (GRE), MCAT, or VCAT. and other animal-related experience (typically 500 or more hours combined).

 Small animal veterinarians typically work in veterinary clinics or veterinary hospitals, or both.
 Large animal veterinarians often spend more time traveling to see their patients at the primary facilities which house them (zoos, farms, etc).